niels-demeyer/immo-ml/README.md

 - immo_hrequest_dag.py: This dag will scrape the data from the individual immoweb pages and store it in your PostgreSQL database.

 ### machine learning 🤖

+You can run the machine learning model by running the following command:

+- `python3 ml/preprocess.py`
+- `python3 ml/train.py`
+- `python3 ml/predict.py`